PatterXYZ/Blog/_posts/2016-02-22-myfirstblog.md

 ---
 layout: post
-title: My First Blog
+title: my first blog
 ---

-This is my first blog.<br/>
-I learned how to post the blogs today.<br/>
-So, I‘m posting this!<br/>
+This is my first blog.
+I learned how to post the blogs today.
+So, I‘m posting this!